anduslim/hoiiopie/docs/complete/account.rst

 Hoiio credit balance is made up of:

-# Main Points `points`
+1. Main Points (aka `points`)

-# Bonus Points `bonus`
+2. Bonus Points (aka `bonus`)

-The only difference is that bonus points cannot be transferred to another account.
-When Hoiio debits, it will take from bonus points first.
+The only difference is that bonus cannot be transferred to another account.
+When Hoiio debits, it will take from bonus first.

 .. code-block:: python